SPRINT PNS System

 Backed by the largest review of real-world PNS data

-The largest retrospective review of real-word PNS data of over 6,100 patients, with over 71% demonstrating significant pain relief and/or improvement in quality of life following 60-day percutaneous PNS treatment with the SPRINT PNS System.12,†,‡
+The largest retrospective review of real-world PNS data of over 6,100 patients, with over 71% demonstrating significant pain relief and/or improvement in quality of life following 60-day percutaneous PNS treatment with the SPRINT PNS System.12,†,‡

 Head-to-toe Treatment Options™